 The essay and thesis are similar with regard to expectations about length, quality and type.
 Students may choose to do original research for either option.
-In BCHS, they differ in two ways:
+They differ in two ways:

 - 1) number of readers; - 2) requirement for an oral defense (thesis).